Compromise relief bill deserves support of all sides

 Inaction at this critical juncture would be a self-inflicted wound from which our country would take years to recover.

-Susan Collins is a Republican from Maine, and Mark Warner is a Democrat from Virginia.
+Susan Collins is a Republican from Maine and Warner is a Democrat from Virginia.

 (0) comments